gundz/Makefile/README.md

 Edit Makefile

+TYPE : type of outpout (library or program) [LIB|PROGRAM]

 Name : Name of the project

-SRC_NAME : all your sources files
+SRCS : all your sources files

 CC : compiler

-LIB_NAMES and LIB_PATH : your lib to compile (uncomment)
+LIB_NAMES and LIB_PATH : your libs to compile

 LIB_SUPP : additional external lib to include